consumer-reports-innovation-lab/thedigitalstandard.org/src/_standards/security/best-build-practices.md

           etc.)</p><p>Are those safety features well implemented and/or enabled with optimal settings?
 (E.g., High Entropy ASLR, rather than just Dynamic Base on Windows 10)</p><p>Are the binaries 32 or 64 bit?</p>
+      - indicator: The software does not make use of unsafe functions or libraries.
+        procedure_html: >-
+          <p>Pull out data from the binary that speaks to developer
+          hygiene.</p><p>Do they use strcpy and other historically unsafe functions?</p><p>Did the developers use older, less historically safe functions, or newer, safer replacements for those functions?</p><p>What risks are introduced via the libraries that the binary links to, either directly or indirectly?</p>
+      - indicator: The software is not overly complex.
+        procedure_html: >-
+          <p>Pull out data from the binary that speaks to code
+          complexity.</p><p>What is the branch density?</p><p>How many stack adjusts, function calls, etc are there?</p><p>How complex is the code?</p>
 ---